Stanargy/web-app-from-scratch-18-19/v3.0/README.md

 Then launch the "v3.0" folder.

 ## 3. Features
+This Application connects to an API and retrieves the following items in current order:
+1. List of Foodgroups.
+2. List of products matching a food category and a specific search quer.
+3. List of nutrients of a product selected by the user.

+After a product has been looked up it's database ID will be saved in the session storage.
+When a user looks up the same product again the application will render the data from the session storage instead.

 ## 4. API
 The data that is collected is served from an API from the United States Department Of Agriculture which is called "USDA Food Composition Database."